sort of a ‘KRELL’ patch from the micro freak

 Been playing with the @ArturiaOfficial #MicroFreak.
 Its FUN.
 Its Bonkers Fun.

-Sadly it also has a very unappealing digital ‘noise’ (a friend referred to it as “DigitalHash’) so more delicate sounds are not really viable, but cranked up its pretty bloody usable.
+Sadly it also has a somewhat unappealing digital ‘noise’ (a friend referred to it as “DigitalHash’) so more delicate sounds are not really viable, but cranked up its pretty bloody usable.

 Its quite an interesting cross between ya bog standard 1 Osc subtractive, and something more modular with some west coast elements.
 Consequently as a sad old synth geek, it’s quite interesting.
 The conductive pads that respond polyphonically are really what made me get this as it seems like an interesting controller for future projects regardless of its own synth engine.
 Anyway, its a hilarious machine for creating riffy ‘acid’ type synth loops.
 So I’ve been reliving my 90’s dance producer life, and wishing i’d had one of these back then.